 Technology’s mobile options are allowing employees to work on the move, adding a new dynamic to the “workspace.”
 Such mobility increases creativity and collaboration, as employees are free to move about the building.
 The more companies embrace the idea of telecommuting and offer their employees freedom, their spatial needs are diminished, while productivity is positively impacted.

-Increased productivity and decreased facility costs is what every FM is striving for.
+Increased productivity and decreased facility costs is what every facilty manager is striving for.
 But how do you ensure everyone has access to the most up-to-date information, receives important notices in a timely manner, and has access to the office space they need, when they need it?
-For many, FM software, with complementing mobile applications keeps everyone moving in the right direction.
+For many, facility management software, with complementing mobile applications keeps everyone moving in the right direction.

 7) Your Company is Able to Attract Top Talent, but Retention has Become a Challenge